Alessandro Sorrentino: Monza

-On 13 July 2022, Sorrentino joined newly-promoted Serie A side Monza on a five-year deal, as part of a swap deal involving Daniele Sommariva and Luca Lombardi moving the other way.
+On 13 July 2022, Sorrentino joined newly promoted Serie A side Monza on a five-year deal, as part of a swap deal involving Daniele Sommariva and Luca Lombardi moving the other way.

 On 26 August 2024, Sorrentino was loaned by Frosinone in Serie B.

+Padova

 On 19 August 2025, Sorrentino moved on loan to Padova, with an option to buy.

+On 1 July 2026, Padova made the transfer permanent and signed a three-season contract with Sorrentino.

 International career

 Having already represented Italy internationally at under-20 level since March 2022, Sorrentino was called by Italy national team coach Roberto Mancini in May 2022 to a training camp with Italy's most promising youth players as the only player from Serie C.

 In June 2022, after having been called up to the U20 team again, Sorrentino was first selected by Paolo Nicolato to the under-21 team.